Danhayes3008/Milestone-project1/README.md

 ../../ at front of the name for my image to be used.

 all events information has came from <a href="https://www.facebook.com/pg/TheMonkees/events/?ref=page_internal">The Monkees</a>
-Facebook page. all rights to the content belong to Monkees.
+Facebook page. all rights to the content belong to Monkees. all images for the events are for learning purposes, rights for entrance.jpg image belongs to trip advisor, Keswick-Theater.jpg image belongs to facebook and the count-basie-exteriornighttime1.jpg image belongs to <a href="http://www.ronsunshine.com/event/frank-sinatra-centennial-birthday-bash-at-the-count-basie-theatre/" target="_blank">Ron sunshine.</a>

 Band members linked to there indevidual wikki links page. with information on the band page added to make it look better than just having there name's and pictures.